Dr E K Myerson

 Biography

 E.K.
-Myerson received her PhD in medieval literature from Birkbeck College, University of London, in 2022.
-In her thesis, 'Narratives of Medieval Syriana: Trade, Dialogue and Melancholia 1291–1516', she drew on the artworks of Michael Rakowitz and Paul Gilroy’s theory of postcolonial melancholia as conceptual frameworks for understanding late medieval English culture in the aftermath of the collapse of the Crusader Kingdom.
-She studied at Oxford University for her MSt in English 650-1550, where she held the Jeremy Griffiths Memorial Studentship (2017-18).
-She read English (BA) at Cambridge University, where she received the Derek Brewer Prize for Medieval Literature, and the T.R.
+Myerson received their PhD in medieval literature from Birkbeck College, University of London, in 2022.
+In their thesis, 'Narratives of Medieval Syriana: Trade, Dialogue and Melancholia 1291–1516', they drew on the artworks of Michael Rakowitz and Paul Gilroy’s theory of postcolonial melancholia as conceptual frameworks for understanding late medieval English culture in the aftermath of the collapse of the Crusader Kingdom.
+They studied at Oxford University for her MSt in English 650-1550, where they held the Jeremy Griffiths Memorial Studentship (2017-18).
+They read English (BA) at Cambridge University, where they received the Derek Brewer Prize for Medieval Literature, and the T.R.
 Henn Prize for Original Composition.
-She grew up in North London.
+They grew up in North London.

 Research

 E.K.
 Myerson is a cultural critic and researcher.
-Her first book, The Desire for "Syria" in Medieval England, is forthcoming with Cambridge University Press.
-Her research practice is multi-media, with audio-visual and creative-critical outputs in addition to more traditional scholarship.
-She was selected as a Genesis Jewish Book Week Emerging Writer (2021–22), and her writing has appeared or is forthcoming in publications including Wasafiri, postmedieval, New Medieval Literatures, GLQ, Wellcome Collection Stories and the TLS.
-Her new project at Emmanuel is provisionally entitled: 'Sour Grapes: Vinegar and the Aftermath of the Crusades in England', and will explore the religious, medical and political significance of vinegar and ‘vinegary’ feelings.
+Their first book, The Desire for Syria in Medieval England, is forthcoming with Cambridge University Press.
+Their research practice is multi-media, with audio-visual and creative-critical outputs in addition to more traditional scholarship.
+They were selected as a Genesis Jewish Book Week Emerging Writer (2021–22), and their writing has appeared or is forthcoming in publications including Wasafiri, postmedieval, New Medieval Literatures, GLQ, Wellcome Collection Stories and the TLS.
+Their new project at Emmanuel is provisionally entitled: 'Sour Grapes: Vinegar and the Aftermath of the Crusades in England', and will explore the religious, medical and political significance of vinegar and ‘vinegary’ feelings.